syncfusion-content/blazor-docs/blazor/diagram/ports/interaction.md

     {
         public SfDiagramComponent diagram;
         nodes = new DiagramObjectCollection<Node>();
-        // A node is created and stored in nodes array.
+        // Nodes are created and stored in the nodes array.
         Node node1 = new Node()
         {
-            // Position of the node
+            // Position of the node.
             OffsetX = 250,
             OffsetY = 250,
-            // Size of the node
+            // Size of the node.
             Width = 100,
             Height = 100,
             Style = new ShapeStyle() { Fill = "#6495ED", StrokeColor = "white" },
-            // Initialize port collection
+            // Initialize port collection.
             Ports = new DiagramObjectCollection<PointPort>()
             {
                 new PointPort()
                 {
                     ID = "port1",
                     Offset = new DiagramPoint() { X = 1, Y = 0.5 },
                     Visibility = PortVisibility.Visible,
-                    //Set the style for the port
+                    //Set the style for the port.
                     Style= new ShapeStyle(){ Fill = "gray", StrokeColor = "black"},
-                    // Sets the shape of the port as Circle Width = 12, Height = 12, Shape = PortShapes.Square,
+                    // Sets the shape of the port as Circle.
+                    Width = 12, Height = 12, Shape = PortShapes.Square,
-                    // Enable drag operation for Port
+                    // Enable drag operation for Port.
                     Constraints = PortConstraints.Default|PortConstraints.Draw
                 }
             },